Civic-Interactions-Lab/hippio/documentation/docs/requirements/features-and-requirements.md

 - Hippos can **catch or deflect Food and traps** launched from the center.
 - Food must **bounce with physics**, possibly off edges, and expire after some time.
 - Food and traps should have **clear visual distinction**.
+- Presenter can spectate the gameplay and keep track of core game logic.

 ### 🎯 AAC Game Conductor Role
 - An **AAC (Augmentative and Alternative Communication) user** acts as the **Game Conductor**.